About how Nesbitt Realty handles key for landlord in Northern Virginia

-We will need several copies of your keys to manage your property.
-In addition to keys for the tenant, we'll need at least one full set for Nesbitt Realty to keep in our key safe.
-When the renter moves-in Nesbitt Realty will provide the renters a number of keys appropriate for the number of adult occupants described on the lease.
+We will need several copies of your keys to manage the rental.
+In addition to keys for the renter, we'll need at least one full set for Nesbitt Realty to keep in our key safe.
+When the tenant moves-in Nesbitt Realty will provide the renters a number of keys appropriate for the number of adult occupants listed on the lease.

-Nesbitt Realty can lend keys to handymen to upkeep your rental investment.
-Also we will lend keys to Realtors and agents as necessary to properly market the rental.
+Nesbitt Realty may provide keys to handymen to maintain your property.
+Also we will provide keys to Realtors and agents as necessary to properly market the rental home.
 We keep a strict accounting of all keys that come in and out of our possession.

-Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who wants to learn more about Northern Virginia and surrounding communities.
-The Guide to Real Estate has facts about what has sold and what is for sale, as well as some shocking facts that you may not know.
-And, our Guide spotlights some assets of life in Northern Virginia.
-Definitely, all of this is helpful for purchasers and sellers, but real estate investors and renters will likely also find this data to be very eye-opening.
+Our Guide to Real Estate is a helpful tool for anyone who wants to find out more about Northern Virginia and nearby communities.
+The Guide to Real Estate includes facts regarding what has sold and what is on the market, as well as a couple of shocking facts that you might not be aware of.
+Not to mention, our Guide has many of the benefits of living in Northern Virginia.
+Of course, most of this is helpful for purchasers and sellers, but property owners and renters will probably also find this information to be quite useful.

 Landlord Reference